 The AMOLED screen delivers inky blacks that are perfect for Skagen’s pre-installed watch faces — all of which utilize black backgrounds.
 Sadly, there are only six pre-loaded watch faces, and there’s not much diversity in how they look.
 But since the Google Play Store is on board, you can peruse through the massive number of available watch faces and install any you like.
 We prefer the Digital watch face seen in the images here, and you can customize the complications to show you details at a glance — such as when your next agenda is, or the watch’s battery life.

 The case comes in three different styles, depending on the type of strap you choose.
 It’s completely black for the leather variants, but it’s a mix of rose gold and black when you opt for the rose gold mesh strap.
 It’s silver and black when paired with the silver mesh strap.

-Like most Android Wear smartwatches, the Falster is powered by Qualcomm’s Snapdragon Wear 2100 processor.
-The watch zipped through menus and apps with ease, and we didn’t see any issues with performance.
-The Falster connects to your Android or iPhone via Bluetooth with the Wear OS app, and you can see and respond to notifications, access the Google Assistant to ask about the weather or add a calendar event, download music to the watch and stream it to Bluetooth earbuds, and install apps directly to the watch via the Wear Play Store.
+The Falster connects to your Android or iPhone via Bluetooth with the Wear OS app, and you can see and respond to notifications, access the Google Assistant to ask about the weather or control smart home products, download music to the watch and stream it to Bluetooth earbuds, and install apps directly to the watch via the Wear Play Store.
 The watch’s capabilities are limited on iOS; for example, you can’t respond to iMessages.

-Skagen’s watch may not have its own micro-app, but the Falster does have a quirky animated man called “Dan,” who shows up in the user interface when you do certain things like put the watch on the charger: Dan pulls a cable and plugs it into the watch.
-It’s a fun way to add a little more personality.
+One of the only unique features Skagen has incorporated into its watch is a quirky animated man called “Dan,” who shows up in the user interface when you do certain things like put the watch on the charger: Dan pulls a cable and plugs it into the watch.
+It’s a fun way to add a little more personality, but nothing more.